What Is a 501(c)(3) Tax-Exempt Organization?

 If you have not incorporated in your state as a nonprofit, then you will need to do that first.
 (If you do not want to incorporate, consider becoming an unincorporated nonprofit association.)

-2. If your organization is small, you may qualify for Form 1023-EZ, Streamlined Application for Recognition of Exemption Under Section 501(c)(3) of the Internal Revenue Code.
+Once incorporated, you may use one of two possible applications.
+Most nonprofits use Form 1023, Application for Recognition of Exemption Under Section 501(c)(3) of the Internal Revenue Code.
+If your organization is small, you may qualify for Form 1023-EZ, Streamlined Application for Recognition of Exemption Under Section 501(c)(3) of the Internal Revenue Code.
 You can determine if you qualify for this easier option by filling out the Eligibility Worksheet.

 When Do You Apply for Tax-Exemption?